vl-flask/test-slate/assign-email-domain.md

 How to construct the request:
 1. Include the API key in the request header.
-2. Specify the email address in the request body.
+2. In the request body, specify:
+2.1.
+Email address
+2.2.
+Domain identifier in the Breach Report database

 ## Request and response examples